keboola/developers-docs/extend/generic-extractor/config/mappings.md

 ]
 {% endhighlight %}

-Notice, that the response does not contain a single unique property (id).
+Notice that the response does not contain a single unique property (id).
 You can create the following configuration:

 {% highlight json %}